 If you want to see plan options, you can click here without enrolling or providing information.
 But you will need to provide income information and age to find out what you would pay for each plan.

-What companies provide ACA insurance in Miami-Dade, Broward and Palm Beach counties?
+Which companies provide ACA insurance in Broward?

 These companies provide insurance via the ACA (popularly known as Obamacare) in South Florida: